cognitivesleep/cognitivesleep.github.io/README.md

 Our experiment utilises the same guidelines, with the difference that we provide purposefully composed soundscapes and music for the user to use as a bridge to their memory reactivation processes.
 As well, our music is perfectly suited for "masking" outside noises and maintaining a more harmonic atmosphere within the environment.

-_Our only requirement is for the user to become a Spotify Premium user, though not to worry if you currently aren't one, since we are giving our users a free 1-month Spotify Premium pass with the opportunity of having a continuous renewal as long as the self-experiment is kept underway and the findings shared for scientific purposes._
+_Our only requirement is for you to be a Spotify Premium user, though if you currently aren't one, there's no need to worry since we are giving out for participants a free 1-month Spotify Premium pass with the opportunity of having a continuous renewal as long as the self-experiment is kept underway and the findings shared for scientific purposes._

-**So... how does our experiment work?**
+**So... how does our cognitive experiment work?**

 _To begin with, choose a playlist which feels adequate for the moment you find yourself in:_